Average Roster Size in D1, D2, D3, and NAIA Women's College Soccer — 2025 Season Analysis | RosterWise™

 Women’s soccer has traditionally been a “head count” sport in NCAA D1, meaning each scholarship is a full scholarship.
 Programs were limited to 14 full scholarships.
 This structure influenced roster size because coaches had a fixed number of fully-funded spots and then built out the rest of the roster with walk-ons and partial institutional aid.

 The 2025 House v.
-NCAA settlement changed the framework for opt-in schools, introducing a roster limit and eliminating sport-specific scholarship caps.
-For women’s soccer, the D1 roster limit is [STAT: D1 women’s soccer roster limit under House settlement].
+NCAA settlement changed the framework for opt-in schools, introducing a roster limit of 28 and eliminating sport-specific scholarship caps.

 What this means for families:

-• Programs that opted into the settlement have a defined roster cap
+- Programs that opted into the settlement have a defined roster cap of 28

-• More scholarship flexibility exists within that cap
+- More scholarship flexibility exists within that cap — coaches can potentially fund more than 14 players

 D2 women’s soccer: the middle ground

-D2 women’s soccer programs average [STAT: average D2 women’s soccer roster size] players.
+D2 women’s soccer programs average 29.6 players — the highest average of any women’s division.
 Women’s soccer in D2 is an equivalency sport, meaning coaches can divide scholarship dollars across more players rather than awarding only full scholarships.
 This often leads to rosters where many players receive partial athletic aid.

 For families, D2 represents a middle ground — competitive soccer with scholarship opportunities, often at schools with strong academic profiles and smaller campus environments.
-Roster sizes at D2 programs tend to be manageable, and the ratio of scholarship players to walk-ons is often favorable for recruited athletes.
+The range of 14 to 53 players across D2 shows how varied these programs can be.

 D3 women’s soccer: participation and competition

-D3 women’s soccer programs show the widest range of roster sizes across all divisions.
+D3 women’s soccer programs average 27.2 players with a range from 13 to 44.
 Without athletic scholarships and without a roster cap, D3 programs build their rosters based on institutional goals, coaching philosophy, and the applicant pool.

 For families evaluating D3 programs, roster size is a starting point for important questions: